Drone Parachute Systems — Providing a Safe (and Compliant) Path to Flying Your Drone Over People

 3. Fruity Chutes

 Fruity Chutes provides recovery systems to many of the leading aerospace manufacturers including NASA, Space X, AAI Textron, Quest UAV, Aeromao, and many more.
 Recently, they’ve begun to integrate their parachute systems into UAS products.
-Their chutes are found in other Drone recovery systems from manufacturers such as Rebel Space, Skycat and more.
-For consumers, Fruit Chutes offers a variety of drone and UAV recovery bundles.
+Their chutes are found in other drone recovery systems from manufacturers such as Rebel Space, Skycat and more.

 Have you used any of the parachutes listed above, or do you prefer one that we haven’t listed here?
 Share your experience with sUAS parachute systems in this thread on our community forum.